Autism Tips for Visiting Disneyland

 Not sure if you or your child with Autism can spend the day at Disneyland?
 Looking for an equally accessible way around the park?
 Wondering how the DAS system works?
 Here is the breakdown of the ever evolving DAS system, how you can get the most out of your time in the parks with minimal waiting and more importantly with less stress.

-- Head to either City Hall in Disneyland or the City of Commerce in California Adventure.
+Head to either City Hall in Disneyland or the City of Commerce in California Adventure or any Guest services kiosks located throughout the parks.
 If you are issued a DAS it will work in both parks.

-- You will be asked how many will be in your party, but not all need be present at time of the DAS issuance. (pass is good for up to 6 but exceptions are sometime made if there are more in your party)
+You will be asked how many will be in your party, and all the tickets will be linked. (pass is good for up to 6 but exceptions are sometime made if there are more in your party)

-- You will be allowed to select your first attraction/ride return time at this point and be advised of the boarding time.
+You will be allowed to select your first attraction/ride return time at this point and be advised of the boarding/return time.
+Be sure to download the official Disneyland APP, you can track your return times there.
+Passholders link your tickets for reservations.

 That's it.
 So now we get into how you get additional ride times, adding to your group and where to board the rides.

 Boarding a ride: All passes/tickets must be presented upon or anytime after ride time given.
 Simply walk up to either the fastpass lane or the rides exit.
-There you will be checked in and directed where to board from there.
+There your tickets will be scanned checking you in and then directed where to board from there.
 Have a wheelchair or stroller tagged as a wheelchair, you will most always enter thru the exit except for DCA where all the rides are up to handicap access standards.
 There you will almost always enter at Fastpass entrance.

-- After completion of your ride you are free to add another ride time to your pass.
+After completion of your ride you are free to add another ride time to your pass.
 You may only have one standby time at a time.
-You are free to utilize the Fastpass system in conjunction with the DAS.
+You are free to utilize the Fastpass system in conjunction with the DAS or the MaxPass system.
+The MaxPass can be purchased upon arrival to the parks via the APP and is valuable in securing return times without visiting the ride fast pass distribution machines.
+All members of your party must purchase the MaxPass if riding/securing return times together, it is currently $10 per person, per day.

-Return times are based off current standby times at each ride.
+Return times are based off current standby times at each ride which can be found at the ride, at guest relations kiosks or on the Disneyland App.
 Ten (10) minutes is deducted from that time and this is how the return time is determined.
-If a ride is broken down, you cannot get a return time for that specific attraction.
+If a ride is broke down, you cannot get a return time for that specific attraction.
 If a ride breaks down during your wait after getting a return time, the CM (cast member) at that ride can issue you a Re Ad to use on an alternate ride of your choice (FYI: some rides do not accept Re Ads during peak holidays)

-How to get a return time: Find one of the several guest relations booths located around the park (map of locations available at City Hall/City Of Commerce).
+How to get a return time: Find one of the several guest relations booths located around the park (map of locations available at City Hall/City Of Commerce Or find them on the APP).
 Present your tickets and specify ride desired.
 Now either make your way to the ride, grab a bite to eat, take a restroom break, whatever you like till it is time to board.
 Have a bit of time to wait, hop on a ride with a short line.
 You are free to join any ride line without a return time while waiting for your DAS return time to come up.

 In theory, you can be in a virtual queue for 3 rides at a time with the DAS pass, fastpass return time, and normal ride line.
 If you can use all three, you will get the most out of the time you are at the park, no question about it.